mgsloan/instance-templates/Readme.md

   typeclass instances which "always" can be implemented universally in terms of some other.

-* In order to create configurable instances (see the "weak typing" section) with superclass instances, we need to create a new typeclass.
+  In order to create configurable instances with superclass instances, we need to create a new typeclass.
 This is odd, because it doesn't make much sense to use it in any other context than the superclass of the instance.
-I think it's preferable to be able to "hide" this class so that it can't be depended on.
+I think it's preferable to be able to "hide" this class so that it can't be depended upon.

 * Avoidance of Template Haskell.